SelimChraibi/real-time-human-detection/README.md

 Observation:
 - When no human is detected, the 'negative' heat-map highlights lines, buildings, grids etc.
-- When no human is detected, the 'positive' heat-map doesn't highlights anything in particular
+- When no human is detected, the 'positive' heat-map doesn't highlight anything in particular
 - Groups of humans aren't separated by the algorithm

 ### Justification

 The final accuracy and computation time results found stronger than the benchmark result.

-The localisation results are satisfying for the method proposed in the paper and for the size of the dataset but there is one limitation to this method: the network doesn't separate individuals when they are in a group, close to each others.
+The localisation results are satisfying for the method proposed in the paper and for the size of the dataset but there is one limitation to this method: the network doesn't separate individuals when they are in a group, close to each other.

 ## V. Conclusion